Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/aberration/blue-slaad.md

 NoteIcon: monster
 BestiaryType: aberration
 SourceType: Bestiary
-BookSource: Monster Manual p.
-276, Waterdeep: Dungeon of the Mad Mage, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk
+BookSource: "Monster Manual p.
+276, Waterdeep: Dungeon of the Mad Mage, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk"
 ---
 # [Blue Slaad](2-Mechanics/CLI/bestiary/aberration/blue-slaad.md)
 *Source: Monster Manual p.
 276, Waterdeep: Dungeon of the Mad Mage, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk*